microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

         <muxc:TeachingTip x:Name="AutoSaveTip"
             Target="{x:Bind SaveButton}"
             Title="Saving automatically"
-            Subtitle="We save your changes as you go - so you never have to."
+            Subtitle="We save your changes as you go - so you never have to.">
-            Margin="12"/>
         </muxc:TeachingTip>
     </Button.Resources>
 </Button>